 Preventive measures for maintaining a safe work environment: availability of personal protective equipment; training in Health and Safety on the workplace; perform a risk assessment; minimise hazards to the minimum.
+First Aid box items: sterile adhesive dressings; triangular bandages; safety pins; sterile un- medicated dressings; sterile eye wash; surgical gloves; roller bandages; personal protection shield for artificial breathing; gauze pads; scissors.
 C-2.
-First Aid box items: sterile adhesive dressings; triangular bandages; safety pins; sterile un medicated dressings; sterile eye wash; surgical gloves; roller bandages; personal protection shield for artificial breathing; gauze pads; scissors.
 Dealing with injuries: e.g. Burn: cool burn; apply sterile dressing, Cut: apply pressure on the area; apply sterile dressing, Poisoning: notice symptoms; notice consciousness, Electric shock: do not touch person; if possible turn off source of electricity, Heat stroke: take reading of body temperature; apply cool water, Eye irritation: avoid rubbing eyes; flush with cool water.

 Subject Focus Growing vegetables LO 3.
 Undertake a season's growth of different groups of vegetables.
 Crop types: leafy crops; fruiting crops; tuberous crops; grains.
 Crop production types: outdoor soil-based (geoponic) crop production; greenhouse soil-based (geoponic) production; hydroponic crop production; aquaponic crop production; organic crop production.
 K-5.
 Production requirements: soil/media requirements; planting method and spacing; irrigation system and intensity; general crop care from planting to harvesting.
 N.B.
 For assessment purposes, ONE of the following crops should be considered: lettuce or cabbage or spinach or tomatoes or zucchini or broad beans or citrus or potatoes or onions or garlic or wheat.
 K-6.
 Market actors: agribusiness entrepreneur; producer; processors/manufacturers; wholesaler/agent/distributor; consumer.
-Estimating harvest date of the following crops: lettuce or cabbage or spinach or tomatoes or zucchini or broad beans or wheat or potatoes or onions or garlic.
+Justifying the harvest date deviation of a crop: lettuce or cabbage or spinach or tomatoes or zucchini or broad beans or wheat or potatoes or onions or garlic.
 N.B.
-For assessment purposes, students are to estimate the harvest date of TWO crops.
-Assessors should consider any realistic deviation based on the given maturity time frames.
+For assessment purposes, THREE options of harvest date deviations should be provided by the assessor, out of which the candidate should choose and justify ONE for a given crop in a given scenario.
+Sales agreements: online and/or contractual and/or by order and/or retail.
 C-3.
-Crop production types: e.g. outdoor/indoor soil-based (geoponic) crop production, soilless crop production, organic crop production.
 N.B.
-For assessment purposes at MQF 2, students are to be presented with TWO of the following marketing channels: direct sale from farmer and/or sale to processors and/or sale to hospitality industry and/or sale through middleman and/or sale through farmers markets.
+For assessment purposes, TWO of the following customer scenarios should be provided by the assessor: end consumer and/or processor and/or wholesaler and/or hospitality industry.
+Crop production strategy: diversity of crops and/or variety of crops and/or quantity of crops and/or production method and/or price.
+N.B.
+For assessment purposes, TWO of the above aspects, or other valid ones, should be considered by the candidate as a basis for justifying the crop production strategy.

+Drip irrigation system for a specific land area: attaching drip tape in the correct orientation; laying of drip tape; sealing off the drip tape.
 A-1.
-Drip irrigation system for a specific land area: attaching drip tape in the correct orientation; laying of drip tape; sealing off the drip tape.
 Calculating the number of seeds/plants: calculating area of plot; establishing spacing; calculating the number of seeds/plants needed according to respective spacing.
 Sowing seeds or transplanting seedlings: depth; spacing; sealing off; irrigation.
 N.B.
 For assessment purposes, a minimum area of 25 m^2 should be utilised for this criterion at all MQF levels.
 Tools and Health and Safety equipment to produce a plant: • Tools: e.g. trowel, pocket knife, dibber, pruning shears; • Personal protective equipment: safety shoes/wellingtons; garden gloves; overalls.
 A-2.
 Routine work for the production of a plant: e.g. de-weeding, regular irrigation, addition of fertiliser.
 Plant nursery activities: preparation and sowing of a full seed tray seeded with one plant species; tray tag marking and watering; repotting from a seed tray/smaller pot to a larger pot; maintain the plant to maturity.
 N.B.
 For assessment purposes at MQF 3, only ornamentals plants are to be considered.